Learning Variable Ordering Heuristics for Solving Constraint Satisfaction Problems: Computational Experiments

-\textbf{Baselines.} We compare the trained policies with three classic hand-crafted variable ordering heuristics that are representative and commonly used in many CSP solvers: \begin{itemize} \item \textsf{MinDom} \cite{haralick1980increasing}, which selects the variable with the minimum current domain size (Dom).
-This heuristic is very popular in practice due to its simplicity and effectiveness. \item \textsf{Dom/Ddeg} \cite{bessiere1996mac}, which improves \textsf{MinDom} by taking the dynamic degree (Ddeg) of a variable into account, and selects the variable with the minimum ratio between Dom and Ddeg.
-To compute the Ddeg of a variable $x_i$, this heuristic first identifies the set of constraints involving $x_i$, i.e. $\mathcal{C}(x_i)=\{c_j\in \mathcal{C}|x_i\in scp(c_j) \}$; then it removes from $\mathcal{C}(x_i)$ those constraints that involve no unbounded variables, and uses the cardinality of $\mathcal{C}(x_i)$ as the Ddeg value of $x_i$.
-We use our own implementation of \textsf{Dom/Ddeg} since it is not included in OR-Tools. \item Impact-based heuristic (\textsf{Impact}) \cite{refalo2004impact}, which selects the variable that can lead to an assignment with the maximum reduction of search space, i.e. impact.
-The impact of an assignment $x_i=v$ is defined as $I(x_i=v)=1-D_{after}/D_{before}$, where $D_{before}$ and $D_{after}$ are the product of domain sizes of all variables before and after the assignment is made.
-This heuristic is implemented as the default search strategy in OR-Tools.
+\textbf{Baselines.} We compare the trained policies with four classic hand-crafted variable ordering heuristics that are representative and commonly used in many CSP solvers.
+The first two are embedded in the underlying solver OR-Tools (other embedded heuristics are rather uncompetitive in the experiments hence ignored here): \begin{itemize} \item \textsf{MinDom} \citep{haralick1980increasing}, which selects the variable with the minimum current domain size (Dom).
+Despite its simplicity, this heuristic is effective and popular in practice, and is implemented in almost all solvers. \item Impact-based heuristic (\textsf{Impact}) \citep{refalo2004impact}, which selects the variable that can lead to an assignment with the maximum reduction of search space, i.e. impact. \textsf{Impact} is considered as one of the state-of-the-art variable ordering heuristics \citep{li2016improving}, and is implemented as the default search strategy in OR-Tools.
 Here we use its default configuration where the impact of a variable is measured by summing the impact of each value in its current domain, and the decision logic is to select the variable with the maximum impact and the value with the minimum impact. \end{itemize}